brunochaves77/net_chatroom/README.md

 If for any reason you receive error sending message to RabbitMQ, it is because the port couldnt be opened or is in use.

 Run SQLServer(port 1435) and RabbitMQ (port 15673).
-Open the command prompt (cmd), navigate inside the project "\src" folder, and type: "run.bat" This script will run the projects and open the browsers.
+Open the archive "run.bat"
+This script will run initial scripts.
+For running the backend just run the bat file and starts the application WebApplication and the ChatBot console application.
+Then for running the frontend project, go to the frontend folder and run:
+- npm install
+- npm run dev